 A serious wound, skin tear, or ulcer requires professional attention.
 We provide wound care to treat both acute and chronic wounds.
 Our wound care specialists can visit you or your loved one at home to conduct a full evaluation of your wound.
 We will implement a plan of care with the latest treatments and education to heal your wound as efficiently as possible.

-If you need wound care we offers specialty enterostomal therapy (ET) services within your home.
+If you need wound care we offer specialty enterostomal therapy (ET) services within your home.
 Our nurses provide wound evaluation and treatment recommendations and work closely with the entire homecare team to coordinate your ET care.
-We also work closely with you, your physician and your regular caregivers to offer appropriate care and instructional guidance.
+We also work closely with you, your physician, and your regular caregivers to offer appropriate care and instructional guidance.

 - Pressure ulcers (also known as bedsores or decubitus ulcers)